peyoot/peyoot.github.io/docs/deyaio/meta-custom.md

 Enable Device Drivers → Network device support → Universal TUN/TAP device driver support

 ## recipes-qt
+some platform only support qt5 or qt6 by default.
+When switch to different version it may need to patch or hack.
+Recipes here can help in a seamless way.

-ros2 with qt5 support will need a custom qt5.sh placed on /etc/profile.d.
-Depending the content user can run ros2 directory after booting into system without the need to manually source environmental script.
+For example, ros2 with qt5 support will need a custom qt5.sh placed on /etc/profile.d.
+Depending the content it can recognize right display backend and user can run ros2 directory after booting into system without the need to manually source environmental script.

-To enable ros2 in the image, just checkout the kirkstone-ros branch in dey-aio-manifest.
+To enable ros2 in the image, just checkout the ros branch in dey-aio-manifest.